claravania/claravania.github.io/index.md

 description: Personal webpage
 ---

-I am a final year PhD student at the [Institute for Language, Cognition and Computation (ILCC)](http://web.inf.ed.ac.uk/ilcc), University of Edinburgh.
-I am supervised by [Adam Lopez](http://alopez.github.io/) and [Sharon Goldwater](http://homepages.inf.ed.ac.uk/sgwater/).
+I am a final year PhD student at the [Institute for Language, Cognition and Computation (ILCC)](http://web.inf.ed.ac.uk/ilcc), University of Edinburgh, under the supervision of [Adam Lopez](http://alopez.github.io/) and [Sharon Goldwater](http://homepages.inf.ed.ac.uk/sgwater/).
+I am also a member of the [CDT in Data Science](http://datascience.inf.ed.ac.uk/), University of Edinburgh.

-My research interests include natural language understanding, multilingual NLP application, representation learning, morphology, and low-resource NLP.
-My PhD focuses on learning morphological representation for multilingual NLP application.

-I am also affiliated with the [CDT in Data Science programme](http://datascience.inf.ed.ac.uk/) (2014 cohort).

----
+My main research interest is in the area of natural language understanding.
+In particular, I am interested in applying machine learning techiques and exploring linguistic resources to understand languages.
+In my PhD, I study how deep learning (character-level) models learn morphology and how to improve these models using linguistic information.
+I am also interested in topics related to multilingual and low-resource NLP.

 ### Publication